List of Minolta A-mount lenses: 8-pin ("xi" series) and distance encoding

-With the introduction of the Maxxum/Alpha 7 and its support for distance-encoded HS(D) flashes in 2001, Minolta began releasing its AF lenses with three additional contacts (eight total) to support the Advance Distance Integration (ADI) functionality, which reports the focus distance back to the camera body.
+Later, with the introduction of the Maxxum/Alpha 7 and its support for distance-encoded HS(D) flashes in 2001, Minolta began fitting all lenses with the three additional contacts, repurposed to support the Advance Distance Integration (ADI) functionality, which reports the focus distance back to the camera body.

+Branding updates

 Lenses were branded as "Konica Minolta" starting in August 2003 following the merger of the two companies.

 When Sony took over the system in 2006, 12 lenses were rebranded as Sony A-mount lenses and launched alongside 6 new designs and 2 teleconverters.
 Of the dozen rebranded lenses, most are optically, mechanically and electrically identical to their Minolta predecessors and differ only in their outer appearance, however, three have seen subtle changes in the optics and electro-mechanics.
 The 20 lenses relaunched in 2006 included: